kbr/autocron/docs/index.rst

 ---

-    The **autocron-image** at the logo position is an author created DiffusionBee variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)
+    The **autocron-logo** is a DiffusionBee variant of people on Mars, watching the sunset, the worker planets and having a drink (letting autocron do all the tasks :)